Normation/rudder-tools/scripts/rudder-dev/README.md

 Then, `rudder-dev` will:

-- create a commit with a commit message with the correct syntax to triger the link with the issue (ie `Fixes #20111: Name of the issue`)
+- create a commit with a commit message with the correct syntax to trigger the link with the issue (ie `Fixes #20111: Name of the issue`)
 - push it on a remote branch on your own repo,
 - create a pull-request and assign it to the reviewer,
 - update the issue status to set it to “waiting for review”, changing the actor accordingly,